 Compared to straight-line depreciation, accelerated depreciation will mean:

 Since the total amount of depreciation over the asset's life will be the same regardless of the depreciation method used, the difference involves the timing of when the depreciation is reported.

-Three examples of accelerated depreciation methods include double-declining (200% declining) balance, 150% declining balance, and sum-of-the-years' digits (SYD).
+Three examples of accelerated depreciation methods include the following:

-The U.S. income tax regulations allow a business to use accelerated depreciation on its income tax return while using straight line depreciation on its financial statements.
-For profitable corporations this will likely result in deferred income tax payments being reported on its financial statements.
+The U.S. income tax regulations allow a business to use accelerated depreciation on its income tax return while using straight-line depreciation on its financial statements.
+For profitable corporations, this likely results in deferred income tax payments.